US$11 toothpaste: Immigrants pay big for basics at private ICE lock-ups

 BULL MARKET IN IMMIGRANT DETENTION

-The U.S. for-profit prison industry has exploded over the past two decades.
-In 2016, 128,300 people - roughly 1 in 12 U.S. prisoners - were incarcerated in private lock-ups.
-That is an increase of 47 percent from 2000, according to the Bureau of Justice Statistics.
+The US for-profit prison industry has exploded over the past two decades.
+In 2016, 128,300 people - roughly one in 12 US prisoners - were incarcerated in private lock-ups.
+That is an increase of 47 per cent from 2000, according to the Bureau of Justice Statistics.

 The government pays private prison companies fees ranging from roughly US$60 to US$130 daily for the care and feeding of each detainee.